IshamMohamed/synca/README.md

 - `services.AddSynca();` added at the `ConfigureServices()`.
 ### Controller class
 - Is a `partial` class
-- Should end with "Controller" suffix.
+- Is ending with "Controller" suffix.
-- Should have been derived from `ControllerBase`.
+- Is derived from `ControllerBase`.
-- Should have `private readonly IMemoryCache` and `private readonly IBackgroundTaskQueue` fields from `synca.lib.Background` declared and instentiated in the class constructor.
+- Has `private readonly IMemoryCache` and `private readonly IBackgroundTaskQueue` fields from `synca.lib.Background` declared and instentiated in the class constructor.
 ### Action
-- Should have the return type as `async Task<IActionResult>`.
+- Has the return type as `async Task<IActionResult>`.
-- Should have `[Route]` attribute defined.
+- Has `[Route]` attribute defined.

 ## Usage
 For all actions having `[Route]` attribute under any controllers ending with `Controller`, derived from `ControllerBase`, an async method shall be generated.